 Map function:- The map function takes an Expression and an Iterable.
 The output will be an Iterable object where the expression will work on each element of the given Iterable.
 The output of each expression will be an element of the resultant Iterable.

-List Comprehension:- Python List Comprehension is used for creating a list where each element is generated by applying a simple formula on the given list.
+List Comprehension:- Python List Comprehension is used for creating a list where each element is generated by applying a simple formula to the given list.

 Syntax and code: